openstack-infra/system-config/doc/source/zuulv3.rst

 OpenStack Zuul GitHub app to those projects, then configure them in Zuul.

-In order to add the GitHub app to a project, an admin on that project should nagivate to the `OpenStack Zuul`_ app in the GitHub UI.
+In order to add the GitHub app to a project, an admin on that project should navigate to the `OpenStack Zuul`_ app in the GitHub UI.
 From there they can click "Install", then choose the project or organization they want to install the App on.